juliogarciamelgarejo/learn-typescript/README.md

 <a id="Contributing"></a>
 ## :handshake: Contributing

-¡Las contribuciones son bienvenidas!
-Si tienes alguna idea o mejora, por favor abre un issue o crea un pull request.
+Contributions are welcome!
+If you have any ideas or improvements, please open an issue or create a pull request.

-1. Haz un fork de este repositorio.
+1. Fork this repository.
-2. Crea una nueva rama (`git checkout -b feature-nueva-funcionalidad`).
+2. Create a new branch (`git checkout -b feature-new-feature`).
-3. Realiza los cambios y haz commit (`git commit -m 'Añadir nueva funcionalidad'`).
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Sube tus cambios (`git push origin feature-nueva-funcionalidad`).
+4. Push your changes (`git push origin feature-new-feature`).
-5. Abre un pull request.
+5. Open a pull request.

 <a id="License"></a>
 ## :scroll: License